jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 If you could rank the neurons in the network according to how much they contribute, you could then remove the low ranking neurons from the network, resulting in a smaller and faster network.

+**Getting faster/smaller networks is important for running these deep learning networks on mobile devices.**

 The ranking can be done according to the L1/L2 mean of neuron weights, their mean activations, the number of times a neuron wasn't zero on some validation set, and other creative methods .
 After the pruning, the accuracy will drop (hopefully not too much if the ranking clever), and the network is usually trained more to recover.